 Price: Entrance fee RM 20.00 (USD 4.80)

 Handicrafts and local artwork, and other batik pattern printed napkins and coasters best capture the Malaysian and Chinese soul.
 You could also purchase traditional Chinese-style cheongsam vases and postcards.
-Locally printed tees and purses are also available.
+Locally printed tees and purses are also available in Penang souvenir market.

 Led by staff and volunteers, this wonderful initiative ensures that when the craftwork is sold, the resident or member will get 50% of what they made.

-Aside from selling their handicraft at the Penang Cheshire Home, and the home operating as Penang local product shop, the differently abled residents and members regularly sell their craftwork products to the public at factories and mall events.
+Aside from selling their handicraft at the Penang Cheshire Home, and the home operating as Penang local product shop, the differently abled residents and members regularly sell their craftwork souvenir from Penang to the public at factories and mall events.